Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

 But I can write this as one operation by defining the matrix B where the first column of B is v and the second column of B is w.

-Then the matrix multipication AB will give be a matrix where the first column is the result of Av and the second column is the result of Aw
+Then the matrix multiplication AB will give a matrix where the first column is the result of Av and the second column is the result of Aw

-Let's take a look at example:
+Let's take a look at an example:

 $$A = \begin{bmatrix}1& 3 \\ 7 & 5\end{bmatrix}$$